Temperature and Cooking Time Meat

-In order to find all the flavors of our quality meats, Les Fermes Valens brings you all the cooking tips on several product lines.
-You can also discover excellent recipes at the bottom of each product page, or be inspired by our customers and their fabulous ideas on our blog dedicated blog!
+To bring out all the flavours of our quality meats, Les Fermes Valens provides cooking tips for several product ranges.
+You can also discover excellent recipes at the bottom of each product page, or get inspired by our customers and their fabulous ideas on our blog blog!

 Filet mignon

-The filet mignon is a rare piece: this part of the beef is only present in small quantities.
+Tenderloin is a rare delicacy: this part of the beef is only available in small quantities.
 It must therefore be carefully prepared to extract all its tenderness.
 Often presented in medallions, you can enjoy it in the same way as a steak.
-A rare or medium rare cooking is recommended for this delicious piece of meat.
-We recommend that you take it out of the refrigerator some time before cooking to bring it to room temperature.
-Once rested, you can cook it in a frying pan for 8 to 12 minutes, depending on your preferred cooking method, and turn it halfway through cooking.
+Rare or medium-rare is recommended for this delicious piece of meat.
+We recommend that you take it out of the fridge some time before cooking, to bring it back to room temperature.
+Once rested, you can cook it in a frying pan for between 8 and 12 minutes, depending on your preferred cooking method, and turn it over halfway through cooking.

 Steak

-Cooking times vary depending on the thickness of the steak and the type of cooking you are doing: we recommend that you cook it rare or medium-rare to keep the meat juicy.
-You can cook it on the grill, with a minimum of fat.
-If you prefer to use a skillet, heat it up with a knob of butter and place the steaks in it.
-Cook them over medium heat and turn them over regularly so that they remain golden brown.
-As a general rule, it takes 8 to 10 minutes to cook a 2 cm thick steak.
+Cooking times vary according to the thickness of the steak and the type of cooking: we recommend that you cook it rare or medium-rare to keep the meat juicy.
+You can also cook it on the grill, with a minimum of fat.
+If you prefer to use a frying pan, heat the pan with a knob of butter and place the steaks in it.
+Cook over medium heat, turning regularly to keep the pan golden-brown.
+As a general rule, you should allow 8 to 10 minutes cooking time for a 2 cm thick steak.

 Beef Bottom Sirloin Flap

-Generally popular for its shallot recipe, flank steak is a tender cut for fans of rare meat.
-We recommend marinating it before barbecuing it, for an explosion of flavour and preservation of its nutritional value.
+Generally popular for its shallot recipe, bavette is a tender cut for lovers of rare meat.
+We recommend marinating it before barbecuing, for an explosion of flavor and preservation of its nutritional content.

 Blade roast

-This is a meat that requires a long cooking time to be juicy and tender.
-Preheat your oven to 120°C (250°F) before putting the roast in the oven for 4 hours.
+This is a meat that requires a long cooking time in order to be juicy and tender.
+Preheat your oven to 120°C (250°F) before placing the roast in the oven for 4 hours.

 Beef shank

-The shank is traditionally cooked in a casserole dish with winter vegetables (carrots, potatoes or in a pot-au-feu).
+Shank is traditionally cooked in a casserole dish with winter vegetables (carrots, potatoes or pot-au-feu).
 It should be simmered for about 2h30.

 Beef Tournedos

-The tournedos can be cooked in a pan, on the barbecue or in the oven.
-If you choose to cook it in the oven, preheat it to 55°C (130°F), during which time sear the meat on both sides for 30 seconds and place in an ovenproof dish.
-Season with salt and pepper and add herbs de Provence.
-Place the tournedos in the middle of the oven for 45 minutes for medium doneness.
-If you prefer a rare meat, heat the oven to 65°C (150°F) and for a well done meat, raise the temperature to 75°C (170°F).
+Tournedos can be cooked in a pan, on the barbecue or in the oven.
+If you choose to cook it in the oven, preheat it to 55°C (130°F), then sear the meat on both sides for 30 seconds and place in an ovenproof dish.
+Season with salt, pepper and herbes de Provence.
+Place the tournedos in the middle of the oven for 45 minutes for medium-rare.
+If you prefer medium-rare, heat the oven to 65°C (150°F) and for well-done meat, raise the temperature to 75°C (170°F).

 Veal fillet

-You can cook the veal tenderloin on the stove: simply melt a little fat in a frying pan and quickly sear the tenderloins over high heat.
-Continue cooking them over medium heat for 3 to 5 minutes on each side, depending on their thickness.
+You can cook the veal tenderloin on the gas stove: simply melt a little fat in a frying pan and quickly sear the tenderloin over high heat.
+Continue cooking over medium heat, 3 to 5 minutes on each side, depending on thickness.
 They can be eaten plain, just seasoned with salt and pepper.

 Veal chops

-The ideal way to cook the chops is in a frying pan, in a little oil heated over high heat.
-When the oil is hot, cook the chops on high heat for 1 to 2 minutes and turn them over halfway through cooking.
-Then reduce the heat to medium and cook your chops for about 3 minutes more on each side.
+The ideal way to cook them is in a frying pan, in a little oil heated over high heat.
+When the oil is hot, cook the chops over high heat for 1-2 minutes, turning halfway through.
+Then reduce the heat to medium and cook the chops for a further 3 minutes on each side.

 This is a traditional family dish.
 We recommend using a casserole dish for optimal cooking: sprinkle the osso buco with a little flour, heat a little butter in the casserole dish and place the meat on top.
-Simmer over low heat for 1 hour, covered.
+Cover and simmer over a low heat for 1 hour.

 Whole chicken

-The whole chicken is traditionally cooked in the oven.
-You can accompany it with a garnish of potatoes, tomatoes thyme and sliced onions for a more tender meat.
-Allow 1 hour of cooking time per kilo at 180°C (356°F).
+Whole chicken is traditionally cooked in the oven.
+You can accompany it with a garnish of potatoes, tomatoes, thyme thyme and sliced onions for a more tender meat.
+Allow 1 hour's cooking per kilo at 180°C (356°F).

 Chicken breast

-The chicken breast must be cooked to perfection.
-You can vary the pleasures by cooking it on the grill, in the oven or on the barbecue.
-For oven cooking, we recommend a temperature of 220°C (425°F) for 18 to 20 minutes so that the chicken breast keeps all its flavour.
+Chicken breasts should be cooked to medium-rare.
+You can vary the pleasure of cooking it on the grill, in the oven or on the barbecue.
+For oven cooking, we recommend a temperature of 220°C (425°F) for 18 to 20 minutes, so that the chicken breast retains all its flavor.

 Turkey breast